 But it wasn’t just the low-cost that enticed.
 When Albert Camus came to town in 1946, like Sartre and de Beauvoir the year prior, it was the Bowery he wanted to see first: “Night on the Bowery,” Camus wrote in his journal, “Poverty—and a European wants to say: ‘Finally, reality’.”
 Sammy’s Bowery Follies, at 267 Bowery—a self-avowed “alcoholic haven” since 1934—was one venue Camus particularly adored and spent time in, drinking and mixing with Bowery bums; at Sammy’s, whose last orders came in 1970, vaudeville really required no stage.
 On the Bowery, bare life lurked, existentialism was on the street, expressed itself in dive bar banter, especially after dark.

 JACK’S OTHER GREAT HYMN to pavement pathos and hobo rags is MacDougal Street Blues, penciled June 26, 1955.
-Almost all Beat street sensibility and wisdom gets embodied in its 3 “Cantos” (Ezra Pound even gets a mention, too): Kerouac’s street becomes something transcendental, a world-beyond, a wild wilderness for Bodhisattva meditation, a shifting scene full of sidewalk strollers eating ice cream on a lovely June Sunday afternoon, struggling Greenwich Village artists selling their wares, eccentric winos and chessmen of Washington Square, homeless bums panhandling and old bohemian barflies, like the legendary Joe Gould, holding court in the Minetta Tavern, corner of MacDougal and Minetta Lane.
-All the while, Kerouac says, overhead “is a perfect blue emptiness of the sky.”
+Its three “Cantos” embody almost all Beat street sensibility and wisdom.
+Kerouac’s street becomes something transcendental, a world-beyond, a wild wilderness for Bodhisattva meditation.
+It’s a shifting scene full of sidewalk strollers eating ice cream on a lovely June Sunday afternoon, struggling Greenwich Village artists selling their wares, eccentric winos and chessmen of Washington Square, homeless bums panhandling and old bohemian barflies, like the legendary Joe Gould, holding court in the Minetta Tavern, corner of MacDougal and Minetta Lane.
+All the while, overhead, Kerouac says, “is a perfect blue emptiness of the sky.”

 The goofy foolish